 - Player Accountability & Corporate Social Responsibility in Gaming Law with Alan Feldman and Dayvid Figler

 The program will be offered in an Asynchronous format.
-Designed to be completed over four months, participants will be able to complete 20-25 hours of training with each course through the online portal.
+Designed to be completed over six weeks, participants will be able to complete 20-25 hours of training with each course through the online portal.
 Faculty may choose to organize virtual meetings as part of the online program.

 Cost: $2,500 per course